-Established in 1911 as Western Australia’s first university, The University of Western Australia (UWA) has an international reputation for remarkable and life-changing contributions across world-class research, learning and teaching.
-UWA is Western Australia’s top-ranked university and one of only a handful of top 100 universities in the country.
+Established in 1911, Western Australia’s first university, The University of Western Australia (UWA), has an international reputation for remarkable and life-changing contributions across research, learning and teaching.
+UWA is ranked in the world’s Top 100 universities and number one in Western Australia.

-UWA is located five kilometres from Perth’s central business district, adjacent to the beautiful Kings Park and the Swan River.
+UWA is located five kilometres from Perth’s central business district, next to Perth’s iconic Kings Park and the Swan River.

 UWA has a strong connection to industry and government and contributes to communities both locally and internationally.
-The founder of the Perth Festival (the first of its kind in the southern hemisphere), the university is part of Perth’s dynamic cultural scene and its vibrant campus is home to numerous galleries, museums and theatres.
+As the founder of the Perth Festival (the first of its kind in the southern hemisphere), UWA is part of Perth’s dynamic cultural scene and its campus is home to numerous galleries, museums and theatres.